Chill420

 Generally allowed

-With landlord permission.
-Many leases prohibit smoking.
+With landlord or owner permission.
+Many leases and most hotels still prohibit smoking.

 Public